AalianKhan/mushroom-strategy/README.md

 My goal is to propose a way to create powerful dashaboards without the need of spending hours manualy creating them.

+**Note:** This is my first javascript code.
+Any recomendations are always welcome

 ### Features

 -   🛠 Automatically create dashboard with 3 lines of yaml